Winetricks/winezeug/buildbot/readme-wine.txt

   sh wineslave.sh demo
 to create a local buildbot slave.

-By default, the master watches for new git commits, and runs a single build once the tree is stable.
+By default, the master watches for new git commits as well as patches from wine-patches.
-If you also want to feed it patches from wine-patches, run sh winemaster.sh patchwatcher > patchwatcher.log 2>&1 &
+(A single build is done per batch of git commits, but each patch in a patch series gets its own build.)

 Put your name and email address in ~/wineslave.dir/sandbox/slave/info/admin and restart the slave, e.g.